Typically, a Journalism starting salary is $34,766 per year. This tends to improve should you decide on a school with the highest paid graduates.

 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 George Washington University is a good option for students pursuing a Journalism degree.
 George Washington University journalism students earn 27.2% more than the standard journalism graduate.
-With more than 20,000 students, George Washington University is one of the largest schools in the nation.
+Washington, District of Columbia is an excellent location for learners who enjoy the active urban lifestyle.

 Every student who is interested in Journalism needs to look into Howard University.
-Howard University journalism students earn 17.0% more than the typical journalism student.
+Students who graduate from the Journalism program earn an average of $39,048 in their early career salary and $75,206 in their mid-career salary.
 The setting in a significant urban center is great for scholars trying to find adequate chances for social networking, experience, and exploration.

 American University is a great choice for students pursuing a Journalism degree.
 American University journalism majors earn 12.9% more than the typical journalism graduate.
 Washington, District of Columbia is the perfect environment for learners who relish the fast-paced urban lifestyle.